 To address these three challenges requires a coherent articulation of different stakeholders through a participatory planning process in which the objectives and priorities of each group can be clearly defined and negotiated to achieve a common and shared vision.

 The five components of the proposal (discussed in detail below) respond to the challenges and needs presented above and in the background and context section.
 To achieve the overall objective of the project, to ‘increase the climate change resilience of coastal settlements, communities and their resources in Ghana and Cote d’Ivoire and ultimately in West Africa’ it is required to develop a sustainable vertical and horizontal learning environment and institutional framework which allow approaches and interventions that respond to local needs but can also be replicated and scaled up elsewhere.

+The five components of the project are interconnected.
+Component 1 focuses on developing spatial and land use strategies that concretize at the district/department scale national policies and strategies for coastal climate change and erosion impacts and risks as a tool to plan urban development in suitable areas and environmental preservation.
+Component 2 goes one scale deeper and details these land use and urban management tools at the community scale.
+Both components 1 and 2 include a strong component on local capacity development.
+Components 3 and 4 focus on the concrete implementation of climate change adaptation projects..
+While component 3 focuses on the district/department scale, component 4 works directly with project implementation with selected communities.
+Monitoring, indicators and lessons for replication will be captured and shared through component 5.
+This last component will also enable enhancing policies for climate change adaptation through the lessons learnt at the different scales of the project.

+Although the components are designed as a package, each component results and outputs can be achieved independently.
+This is especially important for components 3 and 4, which are designed to strengthen each other but are not dependent on each other in term of execution.
+In other words, interventions at different levels can be executed independently but attention will be paid to providing a framework at the larger scale while fitting smaller scale interventions within this framework.
+For instance, community-level interventions such as introducing aquaculture or planting mangroves can fit within a wider intervention of beach nourishment, where sand is ‘deposited’ naturally over a large area.

 The specific needs of especially women, youths and ethnic and indigenous groups will be considered at all stages of the project.
 This will be achieved by engaging the representatives of vulnerable groups in community and stakeholder consultations with a community-based approach following the tested and proven ‘Planning for Climate Change’ principles, where the project will build on existing community groups, or form new committees where necessary, and sustain these throughout all stages of the project and through which communities participate in project implementation.